mtmorgan/HCAmtxzip/README.md

 ## 27 analysis_working_group_approval_stat… blessed
 ```

-The function `colDataBrief()` extracts the columns that differ between
+The `brief()` function extracts the columns that differ between cells,
-cells, and shortens column names to the shortest 'word' (delimited by
+and shortens column names to the shortest 'word' (delimited by
 `[[:punct:]]+`) suffix, as illustrated with